auwerxlab/slims-lisp-python-api/README.rst

    :target: https://slims-lisp-python-api.readthedocs.io/en/latest/?badge=latest
    :alt: Documentation Status

-Slims-lisp is a small python package that provides a CLI for Slims REST API.
+Slims-lisp is a small python package that provides a CLI for SLIMS REST API.

 Features:

-- Download a file from a slims experiment attachment step.
+- Download a file from a SLIMS experiment attachment step.
-- Upload a file to a slims experiment attachment step.
+- Upload a file to a SLIMS experiment attachment step.
+- Create a new SLIMS experiment attachment step and upload multiple files to it (useful to upload a whole dataset containing multiple data and/or metadata files at once).

 Installation
 ============